mayankpathak4513/Locating_maps_using_ipython/README.md

 ```

 #### Now let us import a data from online source using the url and displat the Choropleth map

+These are maps that feature hill shading and natural vegetation colors.
+They showcase advanced labeling and linework generalization of dual-carriageway roads.

+Feel free to zoom and find the legal roadways and rivers

+Now let us import a data from online source using the url and displat the Choropleth map

+This data is the immigrants to canada fromdifferent parts of countries

+### what is a Choropleth Map :
+A Choropleth map is a thematic map in which areas are shaded or patterned in proportion to the measurement of the statistical variable being displayed on the map, such as population density or per-capita income.
+The choropleth map provides an easy way to visualize how a measurement varies across a geographic area or it shows the level of variability within a region.

 ```
 df_can = pd.read_excel('https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/DV0101EN/labs/Data_Files/Canada.xlsx',
                      sheet_name='Canada by Citizenship',